-Any student of East Carolina University who has a complaint of discrimination should follow the procedure outlined in the student handbook, The Clue Book.
+Any student of East Carolina University who has a complaint of discrimination should follow the guidelines as published by the Dean of Students Office.
 Current, former, or prospective faculty or staff who have a complaint should follow the procedures outlined in the Faculty Manual or the East Carolina University Business Manual.
-The EEO officers will provide information to any individual concerning the appropriate grievance procedures.
+Professonal staff in the Office of Equity, Diversity and Community Relations will provide information to any individual concerning the appropriate grievance procedures.

-Copies of the Affirmative Action Plan are available in the Office of Equal Opportunity and via the Internet at www.ecu.edu/eeo.
+Copies of the Affirmative Action Plan are available in the Office of Equity, Diversity and Community Relations and via the Internet at www.ecu.edu/eeo.

-This Affirmative Action Plan will be evaluated annually and a report prepared by the EEO officer for review by the chancellor.
-The EEO officer is Taffye Benson Clayton.
-The associate EEO officers are Damon Davis and LaKesha Alston.
-The Office of Equal Opportunity and Equity is located in 107 Whichard; telephone 252-328-6804.
+This Affirmative Action Plan will be evaluated annually and a report prepared by the the Office of Equity, Diversity and Community Relations for review by the chancellor.
+Taffye Benson Clayton, the associate provost for equity, diversity and community relations, acts as the university's EEO officer.
+The Office of Equity, Diversity and Community Relations is located in G-406 Old Cafeteria Building.
+The telephone number is 252-328-6804.